triniwiz/nativescript-toasty/README.md

 /**
   * Set the background color of the toast.
   * @param value [Color |  string] - Color of the background.
+  * On Android this currently removes the default Toast rounded borders.
   */
   setBackgroundColor(value: Color | string): Toasty;
 ```